sphinxcorp/angular-dev-base/README.md

 ```
 frontend/
-├── assets 								-- assets from markup development project should be placed here
+├── assets 								-- all assets from asset development project should be placed here
 │   ├── css
 │   │   ├── desktop
 │   │   │   └── styles.css